coderefinery/workshop-intro/livestream.md

 - There is no way for your audio and video to end up broadcasted or recorded.
-- **Don't put names or identifiable info in the Notes Doc at any time**
+- **Don't put names or identifiable info in the collaborative document at any time**
-- Notes content will be posted on the course page, without names.
+- Collaborative document contents will be posted on the course page, without names.
 - All outputs are CC-BY.